 In cases where hydrocephalus is caused by a blockage, a procedure called endoscopic third ventriculostomy, or ETV, may be performed.
 During this procedure, a surgeon makes a dime-sized hole in the skull and uses a thin tube with a camera on the end (called an endoscope) to see inside the brain.
 The surgeon punctures a hole in the floor of the third ventricle, a fluid-filled space within the brain.
 The hole provides an opening for cerebrospinal fluid to flow around the blockage, normalizing pressure.
 The entire procedure usually takes less than an hour and patients can often go home the following day.
 ETV can provide a permanent and safe alternative to a shunt, but it is only useful for patients whose hydrocephalus is caused by a blockage.

-Dr. Stephanie Lynn Rinne, DO graduated from Western University of Health Sciences, College of Osteopathic Medicine of the Pacific in 2019.
+Dr. Stephanie L. Rinne, DO graduated from Western University of Health Sciences, College of Osteopathic Medicine of the Pacific in 2019.
 She completed residency at Nationwide Children's Hospital.
-She has a state license in Ohio.
+She is certified by the American Board of Psychiatry and Neurology, Neurology with Special Qualification in Child Neurology and has a state license in Ohio.

 Medical School: Western University of Health Sciences, College of Osteopathic Medicine of the Pacific (2019)